Conserving Long Island’s Water Source

-Given the recent drought alert for the region, the nearly 3 million residents in Nassau and Suffolk counties need to be especially mindful of their water usage at this time.
+Residents in Nassau and Suffolk counties need to be especially mindful of their water usage.
 Coastal aquifers are susceptible to saltwater intrusion when freshwater is pumped from the aquifer at a faster rate than it’s replenished.
 If there is not enough fresh water in the aquifer to prevent saltwater from encroaching, salt water can contaminate freshwater wells.

 Reducing the amount of water that’s pumped from the aquifer begins at the tap.
 Long Islander’s have a great opportunity to reduce water usage at home.

 Here are some ways to conserve water at home:

 - Install a toilet tank bank or make your own to save water with every flush!

 - Only run the dishwasher or washing machine with a full load.

 - Add an aerator to faucets or replace fixtures and shower heads with EPA WaterSense labeled ones.

 - Upgrade appliances to a water-saving version.

 - Take showers and reduce your shower time (make a shower playlist to keep track of the time!)